 I have tried bringing our dinner plates and glasses on fishing trips with the kids, and trust me, it wasn’t a very good idea, a lot of them actually broke during those trips.

-I use the Odoland Camping Cookware Kit, which gives you everything you need to cook, and eat, food for 3-4 persons.
-It comes with a pot, a pan, kettle, fishes, cups, and even cutlery!
+I use the Odoland Camping Cookware Kit, which gives you everything you need to cook and eat, food for 3-4 persons.
+It comes with a pot, a pan, kettle, dishes, cups, and even cutlery!
 You can store everything in the included carry bags.